young-rex/social-via-email/Lemitar.md

 These two elements are not equal peers — there is a concept hierarchy, including the supporting infrastructure that enables them:

-1. **Lemitar ID** (first-class) — The foundation.
+1. **Lemitar ID** — The foundation.
 Without it, nothing else exists.
-2. **Lemitar Body** (second-class) — A conceptual container for what a Lemitar can do.
+2. **Lemitar Body** — A conceptual container for what a Lemitar can do.
 More of a concept than a solid software product.
-3. **Data and Protocol** (third-class) — Not part of the Lemitar itself, but the infrastructure ID and Body need to function.
-Body uses data to remember and protocol to communicate.
+3. **Data and Protocol** — Not part of the Lemitar itself, but the infrastructure ID and Body need to function.
+Body uses data to remember and protocols to communicate.
 They don't stand on their own.

 The hierarchy is real — ID is the foundation and plays a more important role than Body.
 But a Lemitar is the unified whole, not any single element.
 An ID without a Body is just an address.
 A Body without an ID has no identity or ownership.
 It is all of them playing together that forms a Lemitar — the emergence comes from their unification, not from any one part in isolation.